-Unique to UCLA, these graduate-level, non-degree programs are modeled after the world-renowned MFA curriculum at the prestigious School of Theater, Film and Television.
+Unique to UCLA, the graduate-level, non-degree offerings of Professional Programs are modeled after the world-renowned MFA curriculum at the prestigious UCLA School of Theater, Film and Television.
 Classes are offered in the evenings and are taught by industry professionals, many of whom also teach in the MFA programs.

-- On-Campus Screenwriting Students in the on-campus Professional Program in Screenwriting attend two classes per week — a lecture taught by UCLA TFT Screenwriting Department Co-chair Hal Ackerman and a screenwriting workshop led by a guest professional screenwriter.Read more
+- Screenwriting Students in the Professional Program in Screenwriting attend two classes per week: A lecture taught by UCLA TFT Screenwriting Department co-Chair Hal Ackerman and a screenwriting workshop led by a guest professional screenwriter.Read more

-- On-Campus Television Writing Students in the on-campus Professional Program in Television Writing attend two classes per week — a lecture taught by UCLA TFT MFA instructor Neil Landau and a screenwriting workshop led by a guest professional screenwriter.Read more
+- Writing for Television Students in the Professional Program in Writing for Television attend two classes per week: A lecture taught by UCLA TFT MFA instructor Neil Landau and a screenwriting workshop led by a guest professional screenwriter.Read more

-- Online Television Writing Like the on-campus program, the Professional Program in Television Writing Program Online is made up of a weekly lecture and a three-hour writing workshop that is closely modeled after the MFA Screenwriting Program's "434" screenwriting class.Read more
+- Writing for Television Online Like the on-campus program, the Professional Program in Writing for Television Online is comprised of a weekly lecture and a three-hour writing workshop that is closely modeled after the MFA Screenwriting Program's "434" class.Read more

-- Producing The perfect alternative to a graduate degree program, the Professional Program in Producing provides an intensive overview of the contemporary film and television industries, and introduces students to the tools needed to navigate the studio and independent marketplace.Read more
+- Producing The Professional Program in Producing provides an intensive overview of the contemporary film and television industries, and introduces students to the tools needed to navigate the studio and independent marketplace.Read more